I was just caught up in a life in which I could ﬁnd no meaning. (Charles Bukowski)

-It is a reasonable assumption that during the months of May through to mid September if so inclined, an umpire could find a game seven days a week.
-Aside from Saturday league games (my preferred choice) there is a vibrant Sunday league circuit, county or association representative games, university games, high-profile corporate games between bankers and spankers and what I politely refer to as ‘gin and tonic’ cricket (aka friendlies).
+It is a reasonable assumption that during the months of May through to mid September, an umpire could find a game to stand in seven days a week if so inclined.
+Aside from Saturday league games (my preferred tipple) there is a vibrant Sunday league circuit, county and association representative games, university games, high-profile corporate games and what I politely refer to as gin and tonic cricket (aka friendlies).
 With a match fee and carbs-heavy tea, you could make a kind of living from the summer months.
 But that has never been for me.
 I’m a Saturday league umpire – nothing else interests me.

 I am not against the concept of a friendly if it is played in the right context.
-So a pre-season match between two clubs in the same league is good for getting the gears moving and finding out whether the Aussie overseas player is as much of a real deal as his winter nets promised.
+So a pre-season match between two clubs in the same league is good for getting the gears moving and finding out whether the Aussie overseas bowler is as much of a real deal as the winter nets suggested.
 And cricketing charity fundraisers are welcome additions to the summer collection, especially when a celebrity turns his arm over.
 But I draw a line on the ubiquitous friendly without a cause – I’ve umpired a few and disliked the experiences from beginning to end.

-The same bowler who trundles in to deliver mediocrity for an MCC Sunday friendly will have have steamed in with a raft of toxic deliveries for his league club the day before.
-The fielder who would throw himself at a ball to save a run on a Saturday is sufficiently satisfied with a cursory Sunday bend of the back as the ball continues its journey to the rope.
+The same bowler who trundles in to deliver mediocrity at an MCC Sunday friendly will have have steamed in with a raft of toxic deliveries for his league club the day before.
+The fielder who would throw himself at a ball to save a run on a Saturday is sufficiently satisfied with a cursory Sunday bend of the back as the ball continues its trajectory.
 The same turned-down caught behind appeal in the league game on the Saturday that was met with seething rage will provoke nothing more than a shrug of the shoulders on the Sunday.

-And whatever the state of the game, by the time the last hour approaches, batters, fielders and umpires have no appetite for the cricket as they imagine themselves holding a tipple of choice in the club bar.
+And whatever the state of the game, by the time the last hour approaches, batters, fielders and umpires have little appetite for the cricket as the club bar looks enticingly in reach.

-My dalliance with umpiring such games came to an abrupt end following a theatre- -of-the-absurd incident which encapsulates the friendly cricket zeitgeist.
-A good League club were hosting a team whose surname was Wanderers.
-And wanderers they were too, being one of those cricket clubs which only played friendlies forgoing the thrill of meaningful chases.
+My dalliance with umpiring such games came to an abrupt end following a theatre- -of-the-absurd incident which encapsulates the friendly zeitgeist.
+A good league club with a belting track and outfield were hosting a team whose surname was Wanderers.
+And wanderers they were too, being one of those cricket clubs which only played friendlies and thus forgoing the thrill of meaningful chases.

-On a flat track and against a variable quality of bowling the Wanderers were struggling at fifty for three in their reply.
-But the number three batter had accumulated a fast thirty and while not having the poise and follow-through of Tom Graveney, he was blessed with the kind of hand-eye coordination that could have seen him chewing tobacco in major league baseball or having a hill named after him at Wimbledon.
-An hour later he was still there having regularly smacked the ball to the rope while a succession of mates kept the crease warm for him at the other end.
+On this flat track and against a variable quality of bowling the Wanderers were struggling at 50-something for three in their reply.
+But the number three batter had accumulated a fast thirty and while not having the poise, balance and follow-through of a Tom Graveney, was blessed with the kind of hand-eye coordination that could have seen him chewing tobacco in Major League baseball or having a hill named after him at Wimbledon.
+An hour later he was still there having regularly smacked the ball to the rope while some of his mates at the other end managed to keep the crease warm for him.